 If it’s still fine, grab the one remaining tomato or head of lettuce.

 Pick the brown, spotted or crooked one

 Choose overripe produce, sometimes

 See that pineapple?
 It's going to be mouldy tomorrow.
 And it came all the way from Hawaii!
-It's not organic or local but it's dumpster-bound unless you buy it.
+If you know you’ll eat it right away, buy it.
+Otherwise, it's dumpster-bound.

 Choose single bananas

 Grab a few single bananas next time instead of choosing a bunch.